Aamir Khan: Aamir Khan Productions

 His next production was Secret Superstar, which became one of the most profitable films ever in proportion to its limited budget.
 In China, Secret Superstar broke Dangals record for the highest-grossing opening weekend by an Indian film, cementing Khan's status as a superstar in China Secret Superstar is the third highest-grossing Indian film of all time With his films giving serious competition to Hollywood in the Chinese market, the success of films such as Dangal and Secret Superstar drove up the buyout prices of Indian film imports for Chinese distributors.
 Khan's earnings for Secret Superstar from the Chinese box office is estimated to be ₹190 crore, higher than what any other Indian actor-producer has ever earned from a film.
 The film has increased Aamir Khan's Chinese box office total to $346.5 million (₹2,231 crore).

 Khan co-produced the 2024 release Laapataa Ladies, alongside wife Kiran Rao and Jyoti Deshpande.
 Directed by Kiran Rao, it was a satire on the state of women in rural marital affairs, and starred Nitanshi Goel, Pratibha Ranta, Sparsh Shrivastav, Chhaya Kadam and Ravi Kishan.
 The film premiered at the 2023 Toronto International Film Festival, and released theatrically in 2024.
 It received widespread critical praise and had further success following its release on Netflix.
 It garnered 13.8 million views on the platform in just a month and became the 2nd most watched Indian release of 2024.
 The film was later chosen as the Indian entry for the Best International Feature Film for the 97th Academy Awards, but was not nominated.

-Khan is producing Lahore 1947 which will be directed by Rajkumar Santoshi and starred by Sunny Deol, Preity Zinta and Shabana Azmi.
+Khan produced the directorial debut of comedian Vir Das, Happy Patel: Khatarnak Jasoos, which starred Das himself, Mona Singh, Mithila Palkar, Imran Khan and a cameo appearance by Khan.
+It released on 16 January 2026.'
+Khan is also producing Batwara 1947 which will be directed by Rajkumar Santoshi and stars Sunny Deol, Preity Zinta and Shabana Azmi in lead roles.
 A film adaptation of Asghar Wajahat's play Jis Lahore Nai Vekhya, O Jamya E Nai, it will be set against the backdrop of 1947 Partition of India.
-It is set to release in 2026.
+It is set to release on 14 August 2026.
+The film was initially titled Lahore 1947, and was reportedly changed to Batwara 1947 to avoid political controversy.